eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/interface.md

 - A `shared` interface nested inside a class or interface is visible wherever the containing class or interface is visible.

+### `sealed` interfaces

+An interface declaration can be annotated `sealed` which prevents the declaration of subclasses and subinterfaces outside the module in which the sealed interface is declared.
+This provides a way to share an interface's type with other modules.

 ### Members

 The permitted members of interfaces are [classes](../class),